 - Individuality

-This strong point of view made it clear that Monster would never be the brand that tried to please everyone but just the right crowd.
-That very focus is one of the most important reasons the brand went up in scales so fast.
+This strong point of view made it clear that Monster would never be the brand that tried to please everyone. just the right crowd.
+That very focus is one of the most important reasons the brand scaled so fast.

 Deep Cultural Embedding Through Extreme Sports

-Monster Energy didn't just sponsor sports, but rather, it got itself deeply involved with the culture of the extreme sports community.
-Monster marks its existence in such activities as motocross, BMX, skateboarding, drifting, and rally racing, i.e., everywhere where the buzz of adrenaline is found.
-Rather than looking for short-term deals, the company builds up long-term relationships with athletes and sports enthusiasts as its main areas of investment.
+Monster Energy didn't just sponsor sports; it embedded itself deeply within the culture of the extreme sports community.
+Monster shows up in motocross, BMX, skateboarding, drifting, and rally racing. everywhere the buzz of adrenaline is found.
+Rather than chasing short-term deals, the company builds long-term relationships with athletes and sports enthusiasts as a core investment.

 - The events are full of energy, natural, and spontaneous